umd-lib/avalon-docker/UMD-README.md

 performance impact using a stock Docker Desktop implementation (it is strongly suggested that Orb Stack <https://orbstack.dev/> be used instead).

-## Tagging Docker Images
+## UMD-customized Docker Images

-The tags used for the Docker images are built around two variable components, the base Avalon version, and an UMD incrementing version for that base version.
+The tags used for the UMD-customized Docker images are built around two variable components, the base Avalon version, and an UMD incrementing version for that base version.

+These Docker images are typically tagged just prior to promoting Avalon to Kubernetes for a release.

+See the "Stock Avalon Docker images" section for information on tagging Avalon-provided images that are not customized, and are typically tagged at the beginning of an Avalon upgrade.

 To simplify the instructions below, the following two environment variables are used in specifying the Docker tags: